aws/aws-app-mesh-examples/walkthroughs/cdk-examples/howto-alb/README.md

     );
 ```

 Once we define the virtual nodes, the routing logic of the mesh can be defined using the `aws-appmesh.RouteSpec` and `aws-appmesh.Route` constructs.
-The `RouteSpec` registers virtual nodes as weighted targets to route traffic to.
+The `aws-appmesh.RouteSpec` registers virtual nodes as weighted targets to route traffic to.

 ```c
 const routeSpec = appmesh.RouteSpec.http({